nsfinkelstein/blog/content/posts/2024-02-07-pdf-parsing-tasks.md

 +++

 This is the first post in a [series](@/posts/2024-02-06-pdf-parsing-series-intro.md) on document parsing.
-I'm starting with a review of the benchmarking tasks because I want to understand problems what the field is orienting itself around, and how they relate to the challenges of [extracting data from medical Documents](@/posts/2024-02-06-pdf-parsing-series-intro.md#challenges-in-extracting-medical-data-from-pdfs).
+I'm starting with a review of the benchmarking tasks because I want to understand which problems the field is orienting itself around, and how they relate to the challenges of [extracting data from medical Documents](@/posts/2024-02-06-pdf-parsing-series-intro.md#challenges-in-extracting-medical-data-from-pdfs).

 The [Accelerating Document AI](https://huggingface.co/blog/document-ai) post by Hugging Face covers